ChrisDuffley/stationPlaylist/readme.md

 * Press L to enable line-in input or Shift+L to disable it.
 * Press R to hear remaining time for the currently playing track in seconds.
 * Press Shift+R to get a report on library scan progress.
-* Press E to get a count of encoders being monitored.
+* Press E to get count and labels for encoders being monitored.
 * Press F1 to show a help dialog which lists available commands.

 ## End of track alarm